mui/material-ui/VISION.md

-# Material UI’s Philosophy
+# Material UI’s Vision

-We are on a mission to provide an elegant implementation of the Material Design Specification.
+Our vision is to provide an elegant implementation of the [Material Design guidelines](https://material.io/guidelines/) and more.
-But we believe we can do more.

-We want Material-UI to become whatever is generally useful for application development in the spirit of the Material Design spec.
+The Material Design guidelines are an incredible starting point, but they do not provide guidance on all aspects or needs of an application.
+In addition to the guidelines-specific implementation, we want Material-UI to become whatever is generally useful for application development, all in the spirit of the Material Design guidelines.

-This means Material Design with a general use UI library of components that are needed by many.
-This general use doesn't imply any other design methodology.
-It also means we will have components or combinations that are simply not addressed in the spec.
+Therefore, Material-UI will be not only an implementation of the Material Design guidelines, but a general use UI library of components that are needed by many.
+This generalized use doesn't imply any other design methodology.
+It also means we will have components or combinations that are simply not addressed in the design guidelines.

-We also focus on providing all the low-level tools needed to build a rich user-interface with React.
-Once you solve the Material design specification (that put the bar very high), you should be able to take advantage of it for you own business custom style.
-We want to see companies succeeding making Material UI matches their brand.
-We don't want them to feel that their UI looks like another Google product.
+We will focus on providing all the low-level tools needed to build a rich user-interface with React.
+Once we implement the Material design specification (which is a bar set quite high), you should be able to take advantage of it for you own business with  any style customization needed.
+We want to see companies succeeding using Material-UI in a way that matches their brand.
+We don't want them to feel that their UI simply looks like another Google product.

-From a user point of view, we want Material UI to be a pleasure to work with.
+From a user point of view, we want Material-UI
-We want to deliver on fully encapsulated react components.
+- to deliver on fully encapsulated/composable react components
+- to be themable/customizable
-We want as much developer joy as possible.
+- to promote developer joy